Distance distributions and inverse problems for metric measure spaces: Characterization Results for Manifolds

-Finally, one could ask whether curves are distinguished by their \emph{local} distance distributions.
-We consider the subcategory of smooth plane curves whose morphisms are twice differentiable maps.
-For simplicity, we restrict to the class curves with the generic condition that their signed curvature functions have isolated zeros.
+One could ask whether global injectivity in the sense of (\globalInj) holds for \emph{local} distance distributions of plane curves.
+We consider the subcategory of smooth plane curves whose objects have the generic condition that their signed curvature functions have isolated zeros and whose morphisms are twice continuously differentiable and \emph{infinitesimally measure-perserving}: that is, maps whose derivatives preserve norms of tangent vectors.